meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 This approach follows the design of
 [Kubernetes Annotations](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/)
-and enables new metadata keys to be introduced both in a top-down fashion by defining their meaning as part of new CIPs, as well as in a bottom-up fashion by keys being defined ad-hoc and adopted more widely purely based on their usefulness.
+and enables new metadata keys to be introduced both in a top-down fashion by defining their meaning as part of CIPs, as well as in a bottom-up fashion by keys being defined ad-hoc and adopted more widely purely based on their usefulness.